Corporate Governance

 Evaluating the Effectiveness of the Board of Directors

-How we judge effectiveness
+How we evaluate effectiveness

-FY2023 Board of Directors effectiveness evaluation
+FY2025 Board of Directors effectiveness evaluation

 Status of efforts toward issues identified in the previous yearʼs effectiveness evaluation